Academic Performance Committee

 A. Course and clerkship chairs for various curricular segments constitute Academic Performance Committees to monitor student performance, assist students with academic and professional issues, and recommend promotions.
 There are currently three committees, the chair of which is appointed by the Vice Dean for Education: Year One, Year Two, Years Three/Four (See Section V, Subsection C).

-B. The identified Academic Performance Committee will meet after the end of each HB&D block or at regular intervals during the clerkship phase to discuss students’ performance and the deficiencies of any individual students for purposes of assisting the Associate Dean for Student Affairs in defining the appropriate support and needs of each student with a deficiency.
+B. The identified Academic Performance Committee will meet at regular intervals throughout the curriculum to discuss students’ performance and the deficiencies of any individual students for purposes of assisting the Associate Dean for Student Affairs in defining the appropriate support and needs of each student with a deficiency.

 C. The identified APC is responsible for developing individualized remediation plans for students with deficiencies in meeting academic performance, professionalism, or technical standards set forth by DGSOM.

-A. CASPP is composed of 12 voting members, including its chair, who are appointed by the FEC for staggered three-year terms; members may be reappointed for two additional terms.
+A. CASPP is composed of 12 voting members, including its chair, who are appointed by the FEC with input from the Dean, Vice Dean for Education, and Associate Dean of Student Affairs, for staggered three-year terms; members may be reappointed for two additional terms.
 The Chair of CASPP must have previously served at least two years as a member.
 A quorum consists of seven voting members; decisions require a majority of the members voting.
-Members must be faculty at the rank of senior Assistant Professor or higher, who are active in the medical student teaching program.
-At any given time at least four members must be from the Academic Senate and four from the Health Sciences Clinical Professor series.
+Members must be faculty at the rank of Assistant Professor Step IV or higher, who are active in the medical student teaching program.
+At any given time at least six members must be from the Academic Senate and four from the Health Sciences Clinical Professor series.
 The Vice Dean for Education or designees may serve as ex officio non-voting members.
-Other Dean’s office leadership, faculty, or staff may be invited by majority vote of CASPP to participate in discussion but must be excused before deliberation and voting take place.
+Other Dean’s office leadership, faculty, or staff may be invited by chair of CASPP to participate in discussion but must be excused before deliberation and voting take place.
 DGSOM Counsel may be invited to participate as an ex officio non-voting member.